dtm-labs/en.dtm.pub/docs/practice/tcc.md

 })
 ```

-Here the TransInTccParent subtransaction will call the TransIn subtransaction, as shown in the following code:
+Here the TransInTccParent sub-transaction will call the TransIn sub-transaction, as shown in the following code:

 ``` go
 app.POST(BusiAPI+"/TransInTccParent", common.WrapHandler(func(c *gin.Context) (interface{}, error) {